hanxi/lproto/README.md

 ## Support system

 * Only linux now
-* Only lua5.2
+* support lua5.1 lua5.2.3 lua5.3.0
-* It simple to support others systems and others lua versions.
+* I think it's simple to support others systems, you can try it.

 ## Compile and test

 ```
 $ make
-$ lua test/test-lproto.lua
+$ lua test/test-all-lproto.lua
 ```

 ## Others